 At the end of next month, there will be two maps available for free to Xbox Live subscribers, and an additional two maps available for $5.99.

 Prometheus addresses the concern that so many bad Halo machinimas may end up being made that no one will pay attention anymore.
 However, he thinks that original writing and high production values will keep the wheat and the chaff sufficiently separated that this won't happen.
+However, I think another barrier was not addressed: the fact that Halo is used by Halo fans who want to make movies, rather than movie makers looking for tools to tell stories.

 Prometheus writes in his blog that he believes that originality will be the quality that separates wortwhile Halo machinima from the rest, and will prevent the market from being flooded with so much low-quality work that no one will pay any attention to Halo machinima at all.